OmerAttias/Perspective-warping/README.md

 > Each of all the detected keypoints need to be a unique fingerprint.
 The algorithm must find the feature again in a different image.
 This might have a different perspective, lightning situation, etc. Even under these circumstances, a match has to be possible.
 For more inforamtion, see https://www.andreasjakl.com/basics-of-ar-anchors-keypoints-feature-detection/

-- The cuted single frame will be compared to the original non video image. every key point from one image Passes through the other image keypoints and the closer one are considerd a match.
+- The cutted single frame will be compared to the original non video image. every key point from one image Passes through the other image keypoints and the closest one are considerd a match.

     <img src="https://user-images.githubusercontent.com/101269937/190629042-eb7fce77-e76f-42d6-b796-88720fb61da1.jpg" width="400" height="200">

-- After finding the mached keypoints, i created the homography matrix which is a "magic" matrix suppose to take into account Perspective-warping of the target image.
+- After finding the matched keypoints, i created the homography matrix which is a "magic" matrix which suppose to take into account Perspective-warping of the target image.

   <img src="https://user-images.githubusercontent.com/101269937/190629105-991db5a6-d959-4182-bbbb-e1fa7483d399.jpg" width="350" height="100">